One fine afternoon, I decided it was time to Marie Kondo my emails.

-Any money earned was in exchange of our sweat and tears, and definitely didn’t come easily.
+Any money earned was in exchange for our sweat and tears, and definitely didn’t come easily.

-But I had a goal in mind – to purchase that DSLR I’ve had in mind for months.
+But I had a goal in mind – to purchase that DSLR I’d had in mind for months.

 Lesson #2: It is okay to spend on things which are of value to you, and the key to financial balance is to both save and spend with intention.

 My DSLR is still functional today.
 It has accompanied me through years of memories, bringing me through photo competitions such as ones organised by Canon too!

 P.S.
 There was no internet banking back then, so I remember trembling as I carried $1,150 to the store.
 Memories indeed!

 After A’s, I took up three separate part-time jobs while awaiting University.

 The first was as an admin assistant at an international school, which paid me $7/hour.

 I was initially elated, given that it was a stone’s throw away from my place.